cregan727/nf-core-laughinggoggles/pipeline_overview.md

 The first thing that happens after you run your command is Nextflow will parse your sample sheets and begin the ref_plate workflow.
-First it splits the reference sample sheet into columns which correspond to the path to the bam file, uses this to find the path to the bam.bai file, and the path to a sample metadata file.
+First it splits the reference sample sheet into columns which correspond to the path to the bam file and the path to a sample metadata file.
 It uses this and the regionvcf file as input into the cellsnp_lite_plate process.

 It also similarly parses the samplesheet from the 10x samples to